ChernayaAnastasia/News-classification/README.md

 Multiclass classification project.
 Predicting news topics.

 ## Data
-The data for the project was scraped from the news website ria.ru and parsed independetly.
+The data for the project was collected from the Russian news website ria.ru using Selenium and Beautiful Soup libraries.
 The final dataframe contains 42 210 rows (each row is a news article) covering 9 topics (9 classes):
 * science
 * society